nuwandev/subscription-tracker-api/README.md

 # 📆 Subscription Tracker API

-A production-ready **Node.js + Express API** for managing and tracking user subscriptions, created with the [JS Mastry Complete Backend Course](https://www.youtube.com/watch?v=rOpEN1JDaD0).
+A production-ready **Node.js + Express API** for managing and tracking user subscriptions, inspired by the [JavaScript Mastery Backend Course](https://www.youtube.com/watch?v=fgTGADljAeg).

-> Built as a learning project to understand real-world API architecture, email workflows, authentication, and backend security.
+> 🧠 This was a hands-on learning project.
+I followed the course closely, understanding each decision, and extending parts to build a deeper backend foundation.

 ---